I am

 Have a project in mind or just want to say hello?

-Don't hesitate to get in touch.
+Don't hesitate to reach out.

-Your feedback and inquiries are always welcome, and I
+Your feedback and inquiries are always welcome.

-look forward to hearing from you!
+I look forward to hearing from you!

 Contact form